j3soon/arxiv-utils/README.md

 For ArXiv PDF / abstract tabs:

 - Renames the title to paper's title automatically in the background.
 (Originally is meaningless paper id, or start with paper id)
-- Add a browser button to open its corresponding abstract / PDF page.
+- Add an action button to open its corresponding abstract / PDF page.
 (Originally is hard to get back to abstract page from PDF page)
 - Add a direct download link on abstract page, click it to download the PDF with the title as filename.
 (Originally is paper id as filename)
 - Open the paper in extra services such as [ar5iv](https://ar5iv.labs.arxiv.org/) and [arXiv Vanity](https://www.arxiv-vanity.com/).
 - Better title even for bookmarks and the [OneTab](https://www.one-tab.com/) plugin!